google/WebFundamentals/src/content/en/tools/chrome-devtools/console/command-line-reference.md

 `$1` returns the second most recently selected one, and so on.

 In the following example,
-an element with the class `medium` is selected in the Elements panel.
+an `img` element is selected in the Elements panel.
 In the Console drawer, `$0` has been evaluated and displays the same element: